-There is a fairly common occurrence that many home owners have to deal with at one point or another: unwanted house-guests.
+There is a fairly common occurrence that many home-owners have to deal with at one point or another: unwanted house-guests.

-Now, your first thought may be of the in-laws that seem like they will never leave, or the free-loading sibling that has taken up residence on your couch, and while those are certainly things that you will want to address, for the sake of this article, we are referring to the furry, four-legged kind and other wild animals.
+Now, your first thought may be of the in-laws that seem like they will never leave, or the free-loading sibling that has taken up residence on your couch, and while those are certain things that you will want to address, for the sake of this article, we are referring to the furry, four-legged kind and other wild animals.

 Do you know what to do if a wild animal gets into your home?
 If you should ever find yourself in this unfortunate position, you’ll probably want to give a call to pest control Squamish services.
 Once they are on their way, there are a few things that you will want to keep in mind while waiting for their arrival.